lublyanka/hugo/content/projects/javaEpamTrainee/index.md

 +++

 ## Overview
-{{< figure src="learn_logo.png" alt="Epam Java University External Course">}}
-Epam Java University External Course prepares individuals for a new career in IT and includes the following modules:
+ {{< imgresize learn_logo.png "240x60 Right" "Epam Java University External Course">}} Epam Java University External Course prepares individuals for a new career in IT and includes the following modules:
 * Basics of Computer Science (optional)
 * Version Control with Git
 * Java Basics